mkg20001/lxdn/README.md

   - `query`: Query parameters to add
   - `headers`: Additional headers

+Some API calls might return buffers, these usually have set `N/A` as their return type.

-Some API calls might return async operations.
+Some other API calls might return async operations.
 For those check the `.isAsync` flag if `async` is among the types listed in `operation`.
 These calls return an `AsyncOperation` object

 `AsyncOperation`:
   - `async wait(timeout?)`: Wait, with possible timeout value.
 Will throw if operation errors.